Main navigation | Main content

 Current Twin Cities’ campus students will be considered for transfer admission based primarily on their grades earned at the Twin Cities campus.

 Transfer applicants who apply with fewer than 26 college credits completed after high school will be reviewed based on a combination of the above criteria and the freshman admission requirements (high school rank, high school GPA, ACT/SAT test scores, etc).

 Limited spring transfer admission to CSE is available for current University students with preference for students who are eligible for admission directly to their major (upper division) program.

-To transfer to CSE from another college or coordinate campus within the University of Minnesota system, please complete the Undergraduate Change of College form.
+To transfer to CSE from another college or coordinate campus within the University of Minnesota system, please complete the Application for Undergraduate Change of College or the Additional Undergraduate Degree Program application.
 This form is available at a U of M One Stop Office.
 You can also download a copy from the One Stop website.